uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/enums_and_config_params.rst

    .. list-table::
       :header-rows: 1
+      :widths: 24 73

       * -   Value
         -   Description
       * -   SINGLE
-        -   data and transforms are executed using single (fp32) precision
+        -   Single-precision floating-point format (FP32) is used for data representation and arithmetic operations.
       * -   DOUBLE
-        -   data and transforms are executed using double (fp64) precision
+        -   Double-precision floating-point format (FP64) is used for data representation and arithmetic operations.

 .. _onemkl_dft_enum_domain:

 domain
 ++++++

-The discrete Fourier transform supports forward transformations on input sequences of two domains, from the forward domain to the backward domain.
-The backward transformation operates on input sequences from the backward domain to the forward domain.
-This ``domain`` value defines the forward domain and the backward domain is always implied to be complex-valued.
+This scoped enumeration type represents the type of forward domain for the desired DFTs (as explained in the :ref:`introduction<onemkl_dft_definitions>`, the backward domain type is always complex).

 .. container:: section